 At Acadiana Addiction Center, we have a long history of helping men and women alike overcome a variety of chemical dependency concerns, including addictions to prescription painkillers.
 Our staff’s unparalleled dedication to helping adults recover and thrive is what makes our programming different from other providers of care, and the time-tested interventions we incorporate into our patients’ experience while at our center sets the stage for a long-lasting recovery.
 If you or a loved one is in need of superior care to defeat an addiction to prescription painkillers, look no further than our rehab.
 Our treatment center for prescription painkiller addiction can be where your or an important person in your life can become healthy and sober once more.

-Why Consider Treatment for Prescription Painkiller Abuse at Acadiana Addiction Center
+Why Seek Rehab for Prescription Painkiller Abuse at Acadiana Addiction Center

 While some individuals are able to defeat an addiction to a prescription painkiller on their own, the vast majority of individuals battling this type of chemical dependency problem require professional assistance in order to reclaim their lives.
 Sadly, without proper treatment, an individual is vulnerable to not only continuing to grapple with his or her abuse of prescription painkillers but also a variety of other detriments.
 The longer a person misuses prescription painkillers, the more likely he or she is to suffer from severe organ damage that may be irreversible.